NTU-FRELab/fish-flow/README.md

-# Data from: Contrasting energy flow associated with tropical and subtropical reef fish assemblages
+# Data from: Patterns of reef energy flow in a transitional zone

 ---

-This README file was generated on 2024/10/30 by Chia-Hung Eric Liu(ericchiahungliu@gmail.com).
+This README file was generated on 2025/07/31 by Chia-Hung Eric Liu(ericchiahungliu@gmail.com).
 Knit the fish_flow.Rmd to generate html and extract R code.
-(Latest update on 2024/11/06)
+(Latest update on 2025/07/31)

 1. Author Information